Ataxia: Types, Causes, Symptoms, Treatments

 The fact is - there is no specific treatment for ataxia.
-In some instances, treating the underlying cause ends up resolving the ataxia a person experiences.
-In other instances, such as ataxia resulting from chickenpox or another viral infection, it is likely to resolve on its own over a period of time.
-Your doctor might recommend adaptive devices or forms of therapy to help with ataxia.
+In some instances, treating the underlying cause resolves the ataxia a person experiences.
+In other instances, such as ataxia resulting from chickenpox or another viral infection, it is likely to resolve independently over time.

 Ataxia and Adaptive Devices

 For ataxia caused by conditions such as cerebral palsy or multiple sclerosis, ataxia may not be treatable.
-If this is the case, a doctor might be able to recommend adaptive devices such as:
+If this is the case, a doctor might be able to recommend adaptive devices such as